infor-design/enterprise-wc/doc/CHECKLIST.md

  - [ ] 100% Test Coverage: Add Functional test coverage to 100% or by ignoring coverage on a non testable section
  - [ ] Changelog: Add detailed Upgrade Docs in Changelog discussing any gotchas converting from 4.x
  - [ ] e2e Tests: Add tests for any e2e functionality that cant be accurately tested in the functional tests as well as basic sanity checks, Axe checks and Percy Tests for all 3 themes
+ - [ ] Security: We will always pass all [CSP](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) guidelines.
+But the code is setup to error if this fails.
+Also we will pass security scans like Veracode and Snyk.
+The biggest issue here is usually XSS.
  - [ ] NG / Vue / React / Svelte / TS Example (we will build this out)
  - [ ] Old Issues: Review Be aware of old and new issues on a component in the [old backlog](https://github.com/infor-design/enterprise/issues)